-It's safe to say that Southern Oaks is the most popular wedding venue in New Orleans, and for good reason.
+Southern Oaks is widely acknowledged to be the most popular wedding venue in New Orleans, and for good reason.
 In addition to having lots of visual elements that photograph nicely, this venue is very well run by a team of experienced and devoted staff members who ensure events there go smoothly.
 The front of the stately home is a memorable spot for your ceremony, and brides have the option of truly arriving in style by way of a carriage pulled by a pair of beautiful white horses or an antique Bentley.
-Numerous other options for adding even more New Orleans flair to your wedding are offered, such as a fireworks show, a snowball stand, or even a Mardi Gras parade!
+Numerous other options for adding even more New Orleans flair to your wedding are offered, such as a fireworks show, a snowball stand, the Cafe du Monde beignet truck, or even your own Mardi Gras parade!
 There is space for a band, or otherwise the in-house DJ does a fantastic job.

 Latrobe's on Royal

 Located the heart of the French Quarter, Latrobes is nothing short of spectacular!
 The courtyard (which is actually completely enclosed and air-conditioned) is one of the most unique looking ceremony locations in the city, and it photographs exceptionally well.
 The main ballroom is a perfect space for a reception, even one with a moderately large guest count.

 The Chicory, located in the Warehouse District, is a great choice for couples who don't necessarily want to have their wedding right in the middle of the French Quarter, but still want to be fairly close to the action.
 The venue features plenty of outdoor and indoor space, and photographs very well.